Hovingham: Geography

 The 1881 UK Census recorded the population as 600.
 According to the 2001 UK Census, the population was 371, of which 300 were over sixteen years old and 174 of those were in employment.
 There were 166 dwellings, of which 59 were detached.
 The population at the 2011 Census had marginally reduced to 362.

 The nearest settlements are Slingsby 1.75 mi to the east; Stonegrave 1.6 mi to the north; Cawton 1.9 mi to the north-west; Coulton 2.2 mi to the west south-west and Scackleton 2.1 mi to the south-west.
 The village lies at an elevation of 215 ft at its highest point and is on the B1257 Malton to Stokesley road.
 Marrs Beck flows northwards through the village to eventually join the River Rye near Butterwick and Brawby.

 Limestone is quarried in Wath about 1 km east of Hovingham.

 Education

 There was one school in the village, Hovingham Church of England Voluntary Controlled Primary School, built by Lady Worsley in 1864 and extended in 1888.
 It is a Grade II Listed Building.
 The school lies within the catchment area of Malton School for secondary education.

 Village services

 The village is served by the bus route to Malton only.
 There is a village shop as well as a bakery and tea room, a hotel, a public house and other local businesses.
+A farmers' market is held on the first Saturday of each month.